 The Street has no restrictions for sight-impaired patrons to be accompanied by a Guide Dog in all spaces.

 Assistance animals are permitted into all areas of The Street Theatre.

 Children aged 2 or under are allowed free entry to all performances, provided the guardian will have the child seated on their lap.

 Parking near the main entrance to the complex provides a set-down and pick-up point for those with specific

 access requirements.
-This includes two dedicated Disabled parking spaces.
+This includes two dedicated accessible parking spaces.

-The Street Theatre has two dedicated disabled toilets available within the complex.
+The Street Theatre has two dedicated accessible toilets available within the complex.